pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-image-registry.md

    ![Completed signup](/on-premises/quay-completed.png)

-1. You should now have access to the `enterprise` repository in the `pactflow` organisation.
+1. You should now have access to the `enterprise` repository in the `pactflow` organization.

 1. You can now sign in with your account (in addition to your Robot Account) to quay to pull docker images.
 See [getting started with Quay.io](https://docs.quay.io/solution/getting-started.html) for more on this.